 Courtney clearly loved the wine here and ended up leaving with an entire box-full to take back to Texas!

 Note that we created our own wine tour during this trip, but if you’re looking for a more structured experience, you might try Friends Wine Tours, which offers customized tours of the Willamette Valley, Yamhill Valley, and Dundee Hills.

-We walked around for a bit before heading to Winter’s Hill Estate Vineyard & Winery to complete our packet pick-up for our race the next day.
+After breakfast, we walked around for a bit before heading to Winter’s Hill Estate Vineyard & Winery to complete our packet pick-up for our race the next day.
 Although there was a fun event planned, offering both food and wine, we opted out to keep exploring the area.

-For some reason, we thought it would be a great idea to do an eight mile hike the day before our half marathon, and for this, we chose the South Falls Historic District, specifically the Trail of Ten Falls.
-This was a suggestion from the lady who served us at REX HILL; it begins at the South Falls Lodge and runs through the Upper North Falls.
+For some reason, we thought it would be a great idea to do an 8-mile hike the day before our half marathon, haha.
+And, for this, we chose the Trail of Ten Falls, which was recommended by the woman who served us at REX HILL.
+Okay, but, at least we didn’t drink wine all day again!

 Known as the crown jewel of the Oregon State Parks system, Silver Falls State Park is Oregon’s largest state park and boasts one of the most impressive single-day waterfall hikes in the country.
 You can expect to find lots of visitors here, as it’s a popular hiking trail.
 Although only moderate in difficulty, there is an approximate 1,300 feet elevation gain during the hike.

 Located in the South Falls Historic District, the trail begins at the South Falls Lodge and runs through the Upper North Falls.
 Along the way, you can expect to see—you guessed it—10 waterfalls!